bobek-balinek/mustachex/readme.md

 ```

 ### Layout
 mustachex supports the concept of a layout template.
-Pass `layout: true` or `layout: 'customfile'` to `res.render` to specify
-that the template should use a layout template:
+Pass `{ layout: true }` or `{ layout: 'customfile' }` to `res.render` to specify that the template should use a layout template:

 **views/layout.html**
 ```html